Wattics/api-client-ruby/README.md

 *Ex.
 If your system is a dual core, and has 4 virtual processors, the gem will spin up 8 parallel send processes for maximum performance.*

 In some cases you may want to limit how many processes are created.
 You can specify this when creating an instance of the agent. `agent.get_instance(number of processors)`
-In case you execed the maximum limit, it will set for to the defult maximum.
+In case you exceed the maximum limit, it will set for to the default maximum.

 ```ruby
 # Limiting send processes to two.